lzwjava/blog-source/portfolio.md

 My Startup Project.
 Responsible for most code developement of the backend and frontend.

-We leveraged cloud technologies and modern frameworks with tools such as PHP, Vue, Code Igniter, Alibaba Cloud, SRS streaming and WeChat SDK.
+We leveraged cloud technologies and modern frameworks with tools such as PHP, MySQL, Vue, Code Igniter, Alibaba Cloud, SRS streaming and WeChat SDK.

 Open Sourced at GitHub.